 In a quiet moment, in a snowy town, in a basketball arena known for its altitude and player fatigue, there was a management to labor phone call pre-game intended to quell insubordination.
-Decisions have consequences and so the call was both calculating and purposeful, not to mention important.
+The call was both calculating and purposeful, not to mention important.
 The point was to try to persuade the first Muslim convert since Lew Alcindor to stand up for the national anthem.
 Convince him to stand up like an American.

 The player who used to be Chris Jackson but for three years was Mahmoud Abdul-Rauf listened patiently, phone in hand.
 When the plea came to its natural conclusion, he was not swayed.